pythonfighter/my-first-project/README.md

-# my-first-project
+# MALIB
-"This is my first project on GitHub.
-It is a game called malib.
+"Malib is a fun game.
+In which you have fill the blanks.
+And you can read the given story with your answers."